 Splendid Spoon puts an emphasis on nourishing ingredients but doesn't slack on taste because of it.
 Soups include cauliflower tikka and Mexican tomato, while smoothies come in tasty combos like almond butter and jelly, blueberry acai and a green matcha smoothie with spirulina, ginger and turmeric.
 Soups and smoothies are loosely categorized by their overall intended effect, like "heal," "energize" and "refresh."
 Splendid Spoon also offers a full-day soup cleanse add-on to "reset" your system.

-As much as I loved all of Splendid Spoons soups and smoothies, do be aware that many can be high in sugar, so if cutting back on the white stuff is a goal in 2021, you may want to look elsewhere.
+As much as I loved all of Splendid Spoon's soups and smoothies, do be aware that many can be high in sugar, so if cutting back on the white stuff is a goal in 2022, you may want to look elsewhere.

-Pricing and subscription: Splendid Spoon offers a few options, like a breakfast plan with five smoothies per week (most are relatively low in sugar) or a lunch plan, which is five days of veggie-packed soups, stews or grain bowls for $65.
-Or get the whole shebang: An entire five days' worth of smoothies and lunches (soups and grain bowls) for $95.
+Pricing and subscription: Splendid Spoon offers a few options, like a breakfast plan with five smoothies per week (most are relatively low in sugar) or a lunch plan, which is five days of grain bowls for $70.
+Or get the whole shebang: An entire five days' worth of smoothies and lunches (soups and grain bowls) for $100.
 It is a subscription, but you're free to cancel at any time, including after the first week if you want to just try it out.
-The brand's most popular plan called the Breakfast, Lunch and Dinner Reset includes five noodle bowls and the one-day soup cleanse for $185
+The brand's most popular plan called the Breakfast, Lunch, Dinner and Reset includes five noodle bowls and the one-day soup cleanse for $195.

 Sakara Life is a vegan and organic meal delivery system that sends fresh (never frozen) harvest bowls, soups, salads, breakfast items and snacks to your door via messenger service so you don't have to think about cooking or preparing any meals whatsoever.